micrometer-metrics/micrometer/README.md

 [![Revved up by Develocity](https://img.shields.io/badge/Revved%20up%20by-Develocity-06A0CE?logo=Gradle&labelColor=02303A)](https://ge.spring.io)

 An application metrics facade for the most popular monitoring tools.
-Instrument your code with dimensional metrics with a vendor neutral interface and decide on the monitoring backend at the last minute.
+Instrument your code with dimensional metrics with a vendor-neutral interface and decide on the monitoring backend at the last minute.

 More info on [micrometer.io](https://micrometer.io).